 Hi there!
 I'm Kanjun ("can-june").
 I enjoy creating teams, institutions, cultures, words, and code.

 I believe humanity has tremendous latent potential, both individually and collectively.
-To this end, I'm interested in enabling greater agency, creativity, and wisdom—particularly through transforming our beliefs, our understanding of the world, and our understanding of ourselves.
+To this end, I'm interested in enabling greater agency, creativity, and abundance—particularly through transforming our beliefs, our understanding of the world, and our understanding of ourselves.

 - My main focus is Generally Intelligent, an AI research company working directly on human-like general intelligence.
 My job is to understand how minds understand, and it's the best thing in the world :).
 Machines as intelligent as humans will be one of the most important technologies ever built—and help us understand the most fascinating mystery of all: our own minds.
 If you find this interesting, we're hiring!